 Professor Thankom Arun is an active researcher and Professor of Global Development and Accountability in the Accounting Group at Essex Business School.
 His interdisciplinary research aims to understand the uneven relationships in accounting, finance and development, with a focus on emerging nations.
 On our accounting degrees, you will benefit from Professor Arun’s contemporary research which informs his approach to the application of accountancy.

 Our BSc Accounting and Management is based at our Colchester Campus.

-Our landmark new Essex Business School building is the first zero carbon business school in the UK.
-Set around a lush winter garden, the Eden-style dome gives the building its own micro-climate.
+In our landmark Essex Business School building - the first zero carbon business school in the UK - you’ll see our sustainable approach to business first-hand.
+Set around a lush winter garden, are a wealth of inspiring teaching and study zones..

-Our new building provides you with superb facilities:
+Our custom designed building provides you with superb facilities:

 Our business school is located on the University’s Knowledge Gateway, where you may be able to take advantage of networking and work experience opportunities with businesses located on site.

 The dual disciplines of accounting and management will make you an attractive prospect for many graduate employers and will prepare you for a variety of careers, including: HR, management accounting, accountancy, management and consultancy.

 Many of our graduates go on to graduate management training schemes or management accounting roles straight after graduation as Essex Business School prepares you for the world of work from day one.

 The BSc Accounting and Management curriculum taught here embeds transferable employability skills in analysis, critical thinking, presentation and communication across all modules.